QIWI-API/topup-wallet-docs/_errors_en.html.md

 Status | Description | Final?
 -----|---------|-------------
 \-1	| The payment is not registered due to temporary error.
-Please repeat the request later.|
+Please repeat the request later. **If you received status other than -1 in previous top-up request, continue [requesting payment status](#status), until final status is received**|
 0\-49|The payment is accepted but waiting for the confirmation from QIWI Wallet system.
 Contact QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a> | \-
 50\-59	| The payment is being processed.
 The amount has been charged from the Agent’s account.| \- 50|The payment is accepted for processing| \-